ThuyKat/Learn-JAVA--multithreading/README.md

 ```
 NOTE: The .get() call only blocks the thread that calls it(the main thread), it does not block other threads in ExecutorService from running.

+# COMPLETABLE FUTURE VS FUTURE

+**Future**
+Future provides a way to retrieve the result of a computation once it is completed

+Methods of Futures include:
+1) .get() : retrieve the result of the computation, waiting if it is necessary for the computation to finish